catch-design/tech-lead-test/README.md

 ### 1. Solution

 1. Produce a high level arcitecture, this should include:
-   - A basic diagram of of the system compoenents
+   - A basic diagram of of the system components
    - Write a few paragraphs explaining the architecture and technologies you would use to build the solution
 2. Provide a simple explaination of solution for a less technical audience such as project managers and the client